ExaScience/elprep/README.md

 elPrep creates the output directory denoted by the output path, unless the directory already exists, in which case elPrep may override the existing files in that directory.
 Please make sure elPrep has the correct permissions for writing that directory.

+By default, the elprep split command assumes it is processing pair-end data.
+The flag --single-end can be used for processing single-end data.
+The output will look different for paired-end and single-end data.

+### Paired-end data (default)

 The split command outputs two types of files:

 1. a subdirectory "/path/to/output/splits/" containing a file per entry in the sequence dictionary of the input file that contains all reads that map to that entry.
 2. a "/path/to/output/output-prefix-spread.output-type" file containing all reads of which the mate maps to a different entry in the sequence dictionary of the input file.

 To process the files created by the elprep split command, one needs to call the elprep filter command for each entry in the path/to/output/splits/ directory as well as the /path/to/output/output-prefix-spread.output-type file.
 The output files produced this way, need to be merged with the elprep merge command.
+For example scripts see "elprep-sfm.py" and "elprep-sfm-gnupar.py".

+### Single-end data (--single-end)

+The split command creates a file per entry in the sequence dictionary of the input file that contains all reads that map to that entry, and writes those files to the /path/to/output/ directory.

+To process the files created by the elprep split --single-end command, one needs to call the elprep filter command for each entry in the /path/to/output/ directory.
+The output files produces this way, need to be merged with the elprep merge command.
 For example scripts see "elprep-sfm.py" and "elprep-sfm-gnupar.py".

 ## Options